Yellow Chili's

 Frying moong dal

-• In a pan or pot with medium heat pour water and half a cup of milk.
-Allow it to boil by stirring it occasionally on and off
+• Place a pan or pot on medium heat and pour in water mixed with half of the milk.
+Allow this mixture to gently heat up, stirring occasionally to prevent a skin from forming on the milk.

 Adding water and milk in a pan